lake-brown/Frontend_Projects/SIMON_game/sounds/README.md

-List of the sounds used
+List of the sounds used in the game.
+Each sound is named for the purpose of the sound.